- Performing a background check for employment purposes

 Onboarding and Offboarding Procedures

 Recruiting and staffing efforts lead to put the right person in the right job at the right time.
-There several factors to take into account when thus the importance of setting up a plan.
+There are several factors to take into account when thus the importance of setting up a plan.

 Path to Improvement